-Since it was started, — Federated Mint has been focused on providing great deals and endearing prices to over 75,000 clients.
-Now, the organization is ready to release US government-issued coins which were first made available in the 17th century.
+— Federated Mint has always been strongly committed to providing great deals and endearing prices to its 75,000 clients.
+The firm is now thrilled to introduce the release of US government-issued coins from the 19th century.
 For collectors across the United States, the opportunity to own these valuable coins presents itself through a compelling offer for unsearched vault bags.

 “The residents of specific zip code areas are being given a unique chance to grab scarce coins of high collectible value,” says Federated Mint.
 “Since we anticipate the demand to greatly exceed our supply, we have decided to extend this special offer to US citizens who are eligible as per a distribution list covering certain zip codes in a given state.
 Those who qualify have 48 hours after the publication of our advertisement to call the National Toll-Free Hotline and snatch some of these vault bags at a bargain price.”